Texas Holdem Terms

 Hand History

-When playing online poker, the client can track every hand.
-The player can then study their game and review how they played.
+When playing online poker, the client may track every hand and display a hand history.
+You can use it to study your game and review how you played.

 Heads Up